 Beadhead Zebra midge This is a fly tied to imitate a midge pupa or an emerging midge.
 Midges are prominent year-round in every trout river.
 However, the Zebra Midge is not just for imitating midges.
 This can be fished as a mayfly or caddis nymph on Montana’s Paradise Valley or California spring creeks, fished as a caddis on the Madison River or Upper Delaware River, and as a freshwater shrimp on the Bighorn River in Montana or Wyoming.
 Drop it under your favorite dry fly and few rising trout can resist.

 Tie: Zuddler and Sculpzilla: After a thumb wrestling competition between two old-time Montana trout guides, they agreed these two patterns were equally effective.
 Both patterns are intended to imitate baitfish and larger food sources – such as crayfish – found in our local waters.
 They can be fished with action, or dead-drifted under an indicator.
-But, like fishing any streamer pattern during spring season, faith and commitment are what bare the fruits of the collective angling labors.
+But, like fishing any streamer pattern during spring season, faith and commitment bare the fruits of the collective angling labors.